 How much dough are you working with?
 Before you set foot in a store, jot down the amount of cash you have at your disposal for the party.
 If you skip this step, chances are that you’ll go overboard and spend money you don’t have.

 Stores like Party City, Dollar General, Dollar Tree, and Walmart usually have great deals on decor.
-And if you want to maximize savings, stick with solid green and gold decor.
+And if you want to maximize savings, stick with solid green and gold or white decorations.
 The items with Shamrocks or Leprechauns all over them will cost more.

 And if you’re wondering about formal invitations, I would ditch those as well.
-There are tons to choose from at party stores, but a text message will suffice.
+There are tons to choose from at party stores, but a text message or Evite will suffice.

 Food and Drinks